 Authority for Unpaid Leaves of Absence

-Any unpaid leaves of absence must be approved by the appropriate supervisor and Administrative Council representative and/or the President of the College, as deemed appropriate.
+Any unpaid leaves of absence must be approved by the appropriate supervisor and Senior Council representative and/or the President of the College, as deemed appropriate.

 Benefits While on Unpaid Leave of Absence

-Employees on unpaid leave of absence are responsible for and must make arrangements with the Human Resources Office to pay their insurance premiums while on leave.
+Employees on an unpaid leave of absence must make arrangements with the Human Resources Office to pay their insurance premiums while on leave.

-Monthly College contributions to the retirement fund will stop while an employee is on an unpaid leave of absence that exceeds thirty (30) days.
+The College 403B match to the retirement fund will stop while an employee is in an unpaid status.

-Support staff employees are eligible to take the day off with pay on their birthdays.
-All regular part-time support staff employees who work a minimum of twenty (20) hours per week are eligible to receive a pro-rated “birthday” holiday.
+Support staff employees are eligible to take the day off with pay on their birthday.
+All regular part-time support staff employees who work a minimum of twenty (20) hours per week on a regular basis are eligible to receive a pro-rated “birthday” holiday.
 If this date falls on a Saturday, Sunday, or holiday, arrangements may be made to take another day off.
 Employees must complete the new employee introductory period before being eligible for this benefit.
-If the employees’ birthday falls within the New Employee Introductory Period the birthday can be taken off upon successful completion of the New Employee Introductory Period with permission of the department supervisor, otherwise, the birthday holiday should be used within the month of the employee’s birthday with appropriate supervisor approval.
+If the employee’s birthday falls within the New Employee Introductory Period the birthday can be taken off upon successful completion of the New Employee Introductory Period with permission of the department supervisor, otherwise, the birthday holiday should be used within the month of the employee’s birthday with appropriate supervisor approval.

 Columbia College supports employees in carrying out their civic duty of jury duty.
 If an employee is summoned for jury duty, they should notify their supervisor as soon as possible.
 All employees will be granted time off to attend jury duty.
 This leave will be paid for up to ten (10) working days in any fiscal year unless otherwise specified by law.
-Any employee requesting leave for jury duty must provide a copy of the summons to his or her supervisor when requesting the leave and must provide a copy of the receipt from the court upon return from leave.
+Any employee requesting leave for jury duty must provide a copy of the summons to their supervisor when requesting the leave and must provide a copy of the receipt from the court upon return from leave.
 Leave for jury duty does not include paid leave where an employee is participating in a trial, including, but not limited to situations where the employee is a plaintiff, defendant, or witness.
-For regular part-time employees who work a minimum of twenty (20) hours per week, jury duty leave is only to be used to cover the scheduled work-day and scheduled number of hours normally worked that day (e.g., if required for jury duty on a Tuesday and the employee is scheduled to work Monday, Wednesday & Friday, the employee will not receive jury duty pay).
+For regular part-time employees who work a minimum of twenty (20) hours per week on a regular basis, jury duty leave is only to be used to cover the scheduled work day and scheduled number of hours normally worked that day (e.g., if required for jury duty on a Tuesday and the employee is scheduled to work Monday, Wednesday & Friday, the employee will not receive jury duty pay).

 Columbia College employees who have entered into the military service of the United States are entitled to the continuation of certain employee benefits and the restoration to employment in accordance with the federal Uniformed Services Employment and Reemployment Act (USERRA).
 Participants in the Army, Navy, Marine Corps, Air Force, Coast Guard, Public Health Service commissioned corps, reserve components of each of these services, and Army and Air National Guards are eligible under USERRA.
 The College supports USERRA and will follow the mandates of USERRA with respect to eligible employees.

-Employees must notify the College on their ability to return to work from military duty within the mandates prescribed by USERRA.
+Employees must notify the College of their ability to return to work from military duty within the mandates prescribed by USERRA.

 Unexcused and Unapproved Absences